WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 ending of the transactions or connection does not impact the call state.

-A server MUST maintain a timer, with a value equal to 5 seconds, for which it will hold the call in its current state without any active signalling byway.
+A server MUST maintain a timer, with a value equal to one second, for which it will hold the call in its current state without any active signalling byway.
 If the server does not receive a signalling byway before the expiration of this timer, it MUST consider the